Updated/Approved November 2016

 Arco Iris enrollment process follows similar practices as other charter schools in the area.
 Please note we prioritize our enrollment by children of paid staff, returning students, in district siblings of current students, out of district siblings of current students, in-district residents, then out of district residents.
 Returning students do not need to re-enroll, but do need to confirm their attendance for the following year by returning the commitment letter for the following year before the Lottery Enrollment is held.

-STEP 1) If you are a new student, submit the “Intent to Enroll” form during open enrollment time.
+STEP 1) If you are a new student, submit the “Open Enrollment Application” form during open enrollment time.
 You will receive an email confirmation of our receipt of your application upon submission.

 STEP 2) After Open Enrollment closes, Arco Iris will complete student placements.
 If a lottery is required, it will be open to the public.

 STEP 3) Those families admitted into the school at or before any lottery will need to come into Arco Iris to pick up a welcome packet.
 Please review and sign the forms within the packet and return it to the school.
 These forms must be returned to Arco Iris within 10 (ten) CALENDAR DAYS, unless otherwise noted.
 If we do not receive your forms in completion, your child’s space will be vacated and offered to the next student on the waitlist.
 If you decide NOT to enroll your child at Arco Iris, we request that you notify the school as soon as possible so that we can fill that space with another student.